AdebolaShelby/deep-learning-challenge/README.md

     * Read the charity_data.csv file into a Pandas DataFrame.

     * Drop non-beneficial ID columns (EIN and NAME).
+        * EIN: Employer Identification Number (ID column, not useful for prediction).

+        * NAME: Name of the organization (ID column, not useful for prediction).

     * Identify and replace rare categorical variables in APPLICATION_TYPE and CLASSIFICATION columns with "Other".